comtrya/comtrya/docs/src/commands.md

 ## Contexts

-The contexts command is useful to see what comtrya knows about.
+The **contexts** command is useful to see what comtrya knows about your system.
 This can be environment variables, included variables, information about the OS, user information and other variables.
 Below is an exmaple of the output.

 ```text
 env